A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Applications to modelling temporal variations in biological systems

 In an fMRI study of memory recall in human subjects over large variations in the time elapsed after the event, Monsa {\em et al.\/} (\citeyear{MonPeeArz20-JCognNeuroSci}) conclude that scale-selective activity characterizes autobiographical memory processing and may provide a basis for understanding how the human brain processes and integrates experiences across temporal scales in a hierarchical manner.

+Holcombe (\citeyear{Hol09-TICS}) gives a general overview of different temporal scale limits in visual perception, in particular describing a distinction into slow and fast temporal processes, which are hypothesized to originate from neural processes over different ranges of temporal scales.
+In an fMRI study of the human ventral stream, Gauthier {\em et al.\/} (\citeyear{GauEgeHesGIrKle12-JNeuroSci}) show that the widths of temporal integration windows increase at higher hierarchical levels in the visual hierarchy.

 Regarding the use of multiple temporal scales in auditory perception, Atencio and Schreiner (\citeyear{AteSch12-PONE}) show examples of spectro-temporal receptive fields in the primary auditory cortex (A1) with different spectro-temporal scale characteristics; broadly tuned receptive fields with short temporal duration and narrowly tuned receptive fields with longer temporal duration.
-Concerning the specific area of birdsong, Gentner (\citeyear{Gen08-JASA}) shows how the use of multiple temporal scales within the acoustic pattern hierarchy convey information about the individual identity of the singer.
+Chait {\em et al.\/} (\citeyear{ChaGreAraSimPoe15-FrontNeurSci}) investigate how different temporal scales interact in speech perception and suggest that human speech perception uses multi-time resolution processing.
+Teng {\em et al.\/} (\citeyear{TenTiaPoe16-SciRep}) provide evidence that the auditory system extracts fine-detail acoustic information using short temporal windows and uses long temporal windows to abstract global acoustic patterns.
+Concerning the specific area of birdsong, Gentner (\citeyear{Gen08-JASA}) shows how the use of multiple temporal scales within the acoustic pattern hierarchy conveys information about the individual identity of the singer.
 Osman {\em et al.\/} (\citeyear{OsmLeeEscRea18-JNeuroSci}) also propose a hierarchy of temporal scales for discriminating and classifying the temporal shapes of sound in different auditory cortical areas.

-In a wider study regarding the visual, somatosensory and auditory cortices, Latimer {\em et al.\/} (\citeyear{LatBarSokAwwKatNelLamFaiPri19-NeuroSci}) find that the behaviour of the adaptive responses that they observe can be accounted for by filters that operate over multiple time scales.
-By developing a method for estimating temporal scales in neuronal dynamics, Spitmaan {\em et al.\/} (\citeyear{SpiSeoLeeSol20-PNAS}) found that most neurons exhibited multiple timescales in their response, which consistently increased from parietal to prefrontal and cingulate cortex.
-Miri {\em et al.\/} (\citeyear{MirBhaAksTanGol21-bioRxiv}) in turn suggest that gaze control requires integration on distributed timescales
+In a wider study regarding the visual, somatosensory and auditory cortices, Latimer {\em et al.\/} (\citeyear{LatBarSokAwwKatNelLamFaiPri19-NeuroSci}) found that the behaviour of the adaptive responses that they observe can be accounted for by fixed filters that operate over multiple time scales.
+By developing a method for estimating temporal scales in neuronal dynamics, Spitmaan {\em et al.\/} (\citeyear{SpiSeoLeeSol20-PNAS}) found that most neurons exhibited multiple temporal scales in their response, which consistently increased from parietal to prefrontal and cingulate cortex.
+Miri {\em et al.\/} (\citeyear{MirBhaAksTanGol22-JPhys}) in turn suggest that gaze control requires integration over distributed temporal scales.